PaoloSebas/INFO/index.md

 ### News

-- I recently joined the [Molecular Photonics (MoPhos)](https://molecularphotonics.sydney/) research group!!!
+- September 2021: I joined the [Molecular Photonics (MoPhos)](https://molecularphotonics.sydney/) research group!!!
-- So grateful to have joined the [Centre for Atmospheric Chemistry (CAC)](https://www.uow.edu.au/science-medicine-health/research/centre-for-atmospheric-chemistry/).
+- May 2020: So grateful to have joined the [Centre for Atmospheric Chemistry (CAC)](https://www.uow.edu.au/science-medicine-health/research/centre-for-atmospheric-chemistry/).